Skip to main content

 • Heritability is estimated to range between 40%–80%.
 Incomplete penetrance and variability in expression are frequently observed in families.
 It is estimated that parents who have a child with non-syndromic ASD have a 2%–18% chance of having a second affected child.

-For individuals found to have an underlying syndromic condition, the sibling and offspring chance of inheriting that condition will be dictated by the inheritance pattern, though not all family members with the same condition will develop ASD.
+For individuals found to have an underlying syndromic condition, the sibling and offspring chance of inheriting that condition will be dictated by the inheritance pattern of the specific condition.
+Many syndromic causes of autism are variable in presentation.
+Other affected family members may or may not meet the full diagnostic criteria for ASD.
+If an underlying genetic cause is identified there may be reproductive and wider familial implications that must be considered.

 Management

 Management of individuals with ASD is complex.
-It should focus on supporting communication and education, and on managing coexisting conditions.
+It should focus on supporting communication and education, as well as on managing coexisting conditions.
 The multidisciplinary team may include primary care, education, paediatrics, child and adolescent mental health services (CAMHS), and other allied health professionals.

 Resources